d-podkorytov/syslogsc/README.md

 Q4) Can I use this syslog in the userspace ?
 A4) Yes you can, but for it needs to change port number, for example to
-    50514 and the file path in the defintion #define LOGMASK to "/home/user/var/log/%d-syslogs.log"
+    50514 and the file path in the defintion #define LOGMASK to "/home/user/var/log/%d-syslogs.log" inside file syslogs3.c